nevermined-io/nvm-docs/docs/tutorials/ai-service.md

 --data '{"param1": "value1", "param2": "value2"} '
 ```

-Obviously using curl is not mandatory to call your AI Service, it can be integrated into an Application implemented with Python, Java, Javascript, [Typescript](https://docs.nevermined.app/docs/tutorials/webservice-integration/#3b-using-typescript-to-integrate-the-web-service) , etc
+Obviously using curl is not mandatory to call your AI Service, it can be integrated into an Application implemented with Python, Java, Javascript, Typescript...
+[Check the documentation](https://docs.nevermined.app/docs/tutorials/webservice-integration/)